 Firebird comes with a command-line user management tool called gsec.
 Although its functions can also be performed by a number of third-party GUI utilities, you should at least have a basic knowledge of gsec, since this is the official tool and it's present in every Firebird server installation.
-In the next sections you will use gsec to execute two tasks: changing the SYSDBA password and adding a Firebird user.
+In the next sections you will use gsec to execute three tasks: changing the SYSDBA password, adding Firebird users and (optionally) appointing coadministrators.
 First though, some points of attention: